carrickcancloud/AWS-Rekognition-CloudFormation/README.md

 4. Enter a username for the new user and click on "Next" to proceed to the **Set permissions** section.
 5. Click on "Next" to proceed to the "Review and create" section.
 6. Click "Create user" to proceed.

+## 🔑 Create Access Keys
+1. Navigate to the "Security credentials" tab of your user new IAM user.
+2. Click on "Create access key" tab.
+3. Click on "Other" for the "Use case".
+4. Click on "Next" and fill out the "Description tag value" (name the secret).
+5. Click on "Create access key".
-7. Make sure to jot down the Access Key ID and Secret Access Key securely. 🔒
+6. Make sure to copy the Access Key ID and Secret Access Key.
+   - You will need these for your GitHub Actions Workflows.
+   - Store these credentials securely, as you will not be able to view the Secret Access Key again. 🔒
+   - You can also download the credentials as a CSV file for safekeeping.
+7. Click "Done" to finish. 🎉

-## 🔑 Create IAM Policy for GitHub Actions CI/CD
+## ⚙️ Create IAM Policy for GitHub Actions CI/CD
 1. Create the `acmelabs_image_analyzer_github_actions_cicd_policy` Policy:
 - In the IAM console, go to "Policies" and click "Create policy".
 - Switch to the "JSON" tab and paste the following policy: